 - Do your own thing- The best part of solo travel is the absolute freedom of it.
 You can do whatever you want without having to take anyone else’s preferences into consideration.
 It’s all about you.
 If you feel like renting a bike and riding across the city, you can.
 If you feel like going to a water park, you can.
 You also get to avoid things you don’t like doing.
 If you hate museums, skip them.
 If you don’t care for the local cuisine, eat something else.
 It’s your vacation.
 There is no right or wrong way to solo travel.

 Final Thoughts about My First Solo Trip

 I realize this is a cliché, but this trip was life changing.
 Not in the sense that I ‘found myself’ or that I changed in any way.
 Rather, that I found what I wanted to do with my life.
 I wanted to travel.
 By the time I arrived back home, I was already planning my next trip, Asia.

-9 years have passed since I took my first solo trip.
-In that time, I have designed my life around travel.
-So far, I have visited 56 countries on 6 continents with plenty more trips planned for the future.
-I also started this travel blog.
+10 years have passed since I took my first solo trip.
+During that time, I designed my life around travel.
+So far, I have visited 60 countries on 6 continents with plenty more trips planned for the future.
+I also started this travel blog and become a digital nomad.
 In this sense, the trip changed the course of my life.

 More from Where The Road Forks

 - Solo Travel Vs Group Travel: Pros and Cons